 I may not be good at what I do, but I feel that it’s important to continue openly.
 It’s also important to be authentic & show my work because it’s part of the process.

 I have varying levels of success working in various mediums because I’m cool with expressing & exploring whatever.
 Sometimes I will create something because someone tells me not to, sometimes I do it because thinking is hard & I need help.
 The x-factor is my sometimes tenuous grasp on the specific craft/medium, but every time I try something I am learning.

 This is a universal experience, unquestionably.
 We learn when we try & no matter what I’m always going to encourage people to try & engage with their own work & the work that moves them. & I need to practice what I preach & be excited about it, even if I have to fake some of that confidence shit.

-If it means I’m going to be the biggest spaz on the dance floor, the most useless player in the party, or a huge embarrassment to an entire industry — fuck it.
+If it means I’m going to be the least coordinated person on the dance floor, the most useless player in the party, or a even huge embarrassment to an entire industry — fuck it.